JwlarYT/Starfield-Ep2-Research-and-Notes/Exploring/Points of Interest.md

 POI's are level locked and for some reason the RNG when generating POI's favours a few over all the others.
 Which sucks, especially early game.
 But downloading a mod like POI cool down helps reduce the amount of repeat POI's you get over a certain amount of time.

 Some dungeons are very much ‘Fallout in space’ in tone, this space station has a rogue MAST scientist using human subjects to experiment xeno-digestion - how long can a human survive inside an alien’s stomach.
 It’s 16 hours apparently.
 Other scientists highlight their concerns in other computer entries and email logs.
-(Still can’t get over how amateur this [[HUD + UI|interface]] is).
+(Still can’t get over how amateur this [interface](HUD%20+%20UI.md) is).

 Planets should either be empty or thriving.
 Not this weird.. oh its inhospitable and uninhabited but here's Timmy and his wind farm.
 Why.